-Some people can tolerate all dairy products, others only some and there are even those that cannot tolerate any dairy products.
-This may be due to food sensitivities, food allergies or a lactose intolerance.
+Some people can tolerate all dairy products.
+Other folks can only have some dairy.
+And there are people who cannot tolerate any dairy products at all.
+This may be due to food sensitivities, food allergies, or a lactose intolerance.
 Dairy isn’t for everyone, but for the people who like dairy, they usually really like it!

 Keto Dairy Products List